 STRUCTURE.
 Anything constructed or erected with a fixed location from the ground above grade except for poles, lines, cables or other transmission or other distribution facilities of public utilities.

-SUBDIVISION.
+SUBDIVISION, MAJOR.
 The division of a tract of land into three (3) or more lots or parcels for the purpose of transfer of ownership, or building development, or, if the construction of a new street is required.
+The term "subdivision" includes "re-subdivision" and as used in this title shall include any further subdivision of a lot or parcel of land previously subdivided, for sale, use, or other purposes, which varies from the latest, approved subdivision of the same.

+SUBDIVISION, MINOR.
+The division of a tract of land into two (2) or fewer lots or parcels for the purpose of transfer of ownership, or building development, or, if the construction of a new street is required.
 The term "subdivision" includes "re-subdivision" and as used in this title shall include any further subdivision of a lot or parcel of land previously subdivided, for sale, use, or other purposes, which varies from the latest, approved subdivision of the same.

 TEMPORARY SIGN.
 Any sign, banner, pennant or advertising display not intended or designed for permanent use.
 This includes inflatable signage for temporary display.